GabrielSamojlo/OffIt/README.md

 public TestRule offitRule = new OffitTestRule();
 ```

-And.. that's it.
-Now all your `.enqueue()` methods invoked on calls will be executed on main thread for you so you don't need to worry about asynchronous testing!
+And... that's it.
+Now all your `.enqueue()` methods invoked on calls will be executed on the main thread for you so don't worry about asynchronous testing!

 For more detailed example, please see `OffItIntegrationTests` under `app/src/androidTest/..` in source.